BestTimesToVisit.com Logo

 activity

-Instead of joining the main crowds, hike the final stretch of the Inca Trail to Inti Punku for a truly magical sunrise view over Machu Picchu.
-This less-trafficked vantage point offers a profound sense of arrival and allows you to witness the citadel emerge from the mist as the sun's first rays illuminate the ancient stones.
+Instead of joining the main crowds, hike the final stretch of the Inca Trail to Inti Punku, the original entrance to Machu Picchu.
+Witnessing the citadel emerge from the morning mist as the sun's first rays illuminate the ancient stones is an unforgettable, almost spiritual experience.
+Go early to avoid the heat and the bulk of visitors.

 Best time: April-October